 I’ve been a full time professional wedding photographer for over 20 years, so I know that choosing a photographer for your wedding is a big decision.

-Remember, unlike doctors, engineers, and architects, photographers don’t need to pass a test before they start charging for their services!
+Remember, unlike doctors, engineers, plumbers, and architects, photographers don’t need to pass a test before they start charging for their services!
 The best way to choose the right photographer is to let your eyes be your judge!

 I can’t wait to help make your wedding unforgettable!

 The Most Important Questions to Ask Every Photographer You’re Considering...